watson-developer-cloud/node-sdk/MIGRATION-V6.md

 - `addGrammar()` parameter `grammarFile` now supports `ReadableStream` and `Buffer`

 #### Visual Recognition v4
-- `createCollection()` parameter `trainingStatus` added: Training status information for the collection.
-- `updateCollection()` parameter `trainingStatus` added: Training status information for the collection.
 - Interface `CollectionTrainingStatus` added: Training status information for the collection.
 - Interface `ObjectDetailLocation` added: Defines the location of the bounding box around the object.